 Master of Arts Jewish Studies

 The MA program is a two-year program of advanced graduate study and research.
 Students complete four semesters of courses as well as supervised thesis research.
-They work closely with CJS faculty and may specialize in late-antiquity and rabbinic literature, medieval Jewish history and culture, as well as modern Jewish cultural and literary studies.
-Students are required to take a two-semester survey on the foundations of Jewish history and culture and may take a variety of electives at the member schools of the Graduate Theological Union and at UC Berkeley.
-Students are also required to take two courses of Hebrew study.
+They work closely with CJS faculty and may specialize in late-antiquity and rabbinic literature, medieval Jewish history and culture, as well as modern Jewish culture and thought.
+Students are required to complete a two-semester sequence on the foundations of Jewish Studies, and may take a variety of electives at the member schools of the Graduate Theological Union and at UC Berkeley.
+Students are also required to take two semesters of Hebrew language study.

 Doctor of Philosophy Jewish History